 Farm-worker housing shall meet the minimum setback requirements for principal buildings in Section 50-B of this Zoning Law.

-Farm-worker housing shall be removed if it has not been used for such purposes for three (3) years, unless such housing has been adaptively reused in accordance with Section 60-Q. of this Zoning Law.

 Stable, Commercial.
 A commercial stable, as defined in Section 20 of this Zoning Law, is permitted provided:

 The farm it is located on consists of seven (7) acres or more of land.